 By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

-Conventional treatment for depression still revolves around either drug therapy or psychotherapy or both.
+Conventional treatment for depression or mental illness still revolves around either drug therapy or psychotherapy or both.
 The two could well be in conflict.
 Drug therapy – that appears to treat symptoms only – indicates that we are dealing with a biochemical imbalance.
 Drug therapy has generally poor results, among those 40 percent of patients who do not appear to respond to medication.

 “In one study of 96 antidepressant trials conducted between 1979 and 1996, no difference could be determined between the effects of antidepressants and sugar pills in some 52 percent of trials.”
 Kahn A et als 2002, KirschI 2002.
 See also Effects of SSRIs

 As an alternative, psychotherapists tend to assume that talk therapy can treat the negative thought processes in depression, when they believe these to be causes of depression, instead of symptoms.
 If mental illness is primarily a biological disease, talk therapy cannot be expected to cure endogenous depression, just as it cannot cure schizophrenics from their hallucinations, or diabetics from their insulin resistance.
 A brain disease is expected to result in unique ‘psychological experiences’ that should not be mistaken for causes of the disease.

 As a reflection of the general dissatisfaction of main stream medicine, including treatment of mental illness, one study alone has estimated that in Australia about 57 per cent of medical consumers have flocked to ‘complementary’ health practitioners ( Bensoussan 1999).
 It is not clear how many are visiting ‘complementary’ mental health practitioners.
 For other studies see “Alternative Medicine” in the Research file.